ndronos/c-nomorph/Klemens.md

 What packages will you need?
 Here's a quick rundown of the C developement basics.
 ...
 When in doubt about a package, install it, because we're past the days when installing too many things could somehow cause system instability or slowdown...
+If you find that you are missing something, you can always go back and get it later.

 (Klemens, 2015) pp. 2-3